IanHarvey/bluepy/README.md

 License
 -------

-This project uses code from the bluez project, which is available under the GPL.
+This project uses code from the bluez project, which is available under the Version 2 of the GNU Public License.

 The Python files are released into the public domain by their author, Ian Harvey.

 Release Notes
 -------------

+Release 0.9.0
+- Support for Notifications
+- SensorTag code now supports keypress service
+- Bug fix for SetSecurityLevel
+- Support for Random address type
+- More characteristic and service UUIDs added

 Release 0.2.0